btilki/Deploying-a-replicated-MongoDB-StatefulSet-on-Kubernetes-AWS-EKS-using-a-Helm-chart/README.md

 ## Project Purpose

 - Install a replicated MongoDB StatefulSet on Kubernetes (AWS EKS) using a Helm chart.
-- Enable persistent storage using AWS gp3/EBS storage class.
+- Enable persistent storage using AWS GP3/EBS storage class.
 - Deploy the Mongo Express UI to manage the database.
-- Expose the UI via an nginx ingress controller for browser access.
+- Expose the UI via an NGINX ingress controller for browser access.

 ## Technologies Used